siathema/bit-boy/README.md

 # bit-boy
-Original Game Boy emulator written in  C++ and sfml
+Original Game Boy emulator written in  C and SDL2